 Our licence is established under the Gas Act 1986.
 It requires us to develop, maintain, and operate economic and efficient networks and to facilitate competition in the supply of gas in Great Britain (GB).
 They also give us statutory powers, including the right to bury our pipes under public highways and the ability to use compulsory powers to purchase land so we can conduct our business.

-The UK Gas Transmission (UK GT) business operates under two separate price controls, one covering our role as transmission owner (TO) and the other for our role as system operator (SO).
-While each of the price controls may have differing terms, they are based on a consistent regulatory framework.
+The UK Gas Transmission (UK GT) business operates under one price controls, covering our role as transmission owner (TO) and system operator (SO).

 In addition to the price controls, there is also a tariff cap price control applied to certain elements of domestic metering and daily meter reading activities carried out by National Grid Metering.